 In some cases, they provide their Office Ally Clearinghouse for free.

 If you are thinking to yourself… I thought Practice Fusion was free?
 Well, you aren’t far off.
 It was once free.
-After being acquired by AllScripts that have changed their business model, but it is still a good deal and should be strongly considered.
+After being acquired by AllScripts that have changed their business model, but the Practice Fusion cost is low and still a good deal.
+They should be strongly considered.
 And at least their Patient Portal is still free.

 Practice Fusion focuses on small, independent practices.
 They offer customizable templates for various medical specialties and once you decide to make the switch to Practice Fusion, their set up time is promoted to be less than 30 days.